BerkZerker/Project-MORPH/README.md

     class Sleep sleepStyle;
 ```

-The diagram above shows how the three key mechanisms of MORPH (training, knowledge graph management, and sleep cycles) interact to create a dynamic, adaptive system.
+The diagram above shows how the three key mechanisms (training, knowledge graph management, and sleep cycles) interact to create a dynamic, adaptive system.

 ## Contributing